cloudfoundry-tutorials/edx/content/developer-concerns/app-lifecycle.md

 ### Application Configuration

-In the next section, we will cover what goes into a containerized application.
+In a future section, we will cover what goes into a containerized application.
 In addition, a running application needs:

 - **Application Configuration**: This could include credentials to access a database or feature flags used in code.